developerforce/LightningContainerExamples/Realty/README.md

 Follow the instructions below if you prefer to install the application on your local machine:

+1. Enable Lightning Experience in your org

+1. Enable a My-Domain for your org

 1. Clone this repository or download and unzip [this](https://github.com/ccoenraets/lightning-react-app/archive/master.zip) zip file.

 1. Navigate to the **lightning-react-app** directory and install the project dependencies: